 It will be important for us to maintain a low withdrawal rate from our investments during the first few years after leaving our jobs to ensure the long-term success of our financial independence.

 Indeed, in the scenarios evaluating the success of the 4% safe withdrawal rate, the scenarios with poor outcome, that is, about 5% of the cases where the assets of the investment portfolio were depleted before the end of the 30 year period, were scenarios where market crashes occurred in the early years of withdrawal.

-Therefore, if there is a stock market crash in 2026, then we can decide to generate a bit of cash with contracts or part time work, or we can decide to lower are expenses, in order to withdraw the least amount of money from our investment for the time it takes the market to recover.
+Therefore, if there is a stock market crash soon after leaving work, then we can decide to generate a bit of cash with contracts or part time work, or we can decide to lower our expenses, in order to withdraw the least amount of money from our investment for the time it takes the market to recover.
 Since our mortgage is paid off, we don’t need to generate as much money as a person who would also need to make a mortgage payment or rent payment.